 \section{Some invertible operators}

 Here we describe how Theorems \ref{norm:cond:t} and \ref{th:usef:geo} can be used to establish the invertibility of certain generalized Laplacians and then draw a few consequences of relevance in what follows.
-We emphasize that most of the computations and results below already appear in the available literature (see \cite{graham1991einstein,lee2006fredholm,mazzeo1988hodge,mazzeo2006maskit,usula2021yang}, for instance) but we have chosen to reproduce them here in some detail for the reader's convenience.
+We emphasize that most of the computations and results below already appear in the available literature (see \cite{graham1991einstein,lee2006fredholm,mazzeo1988hodge,mazzeo2006maskit,usula2021yang}, for instance) but for the reader's convenience we have chosen to reproduce them here in some detail.
 In what follows, $(M,g)$ is taken to be a ALH manifold endowed with a special defining function $x$ near infinity.